Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 Featurize **all** configurations you have made, and share them with Git.
 What's left in your local environment does not count.

-Keep the guideline: Every Content Type and its associated components (views, Vocabulary, etc.) will be pack in one feature.
+Keep to the guideline: Every content type and its associated components (Views, Vocabulary, etc.) will be packed into one Feature.
-To avoid conflict, pack shared components (like vocabulary or fields that use in more then one content type) in separate feature.
-Use dependencies to connect between features that depend on each others.
+To avoid conflict, pack shared components (like Vocabulary or fields that are used in more than one content type) in a separate Feature.
+Use dependencies to connect between Features that depend on each other.